RolnickLab/nova/ui-kit/README.md

-# Fg Nova UI Kit
+# Nova UI Kit

-This is the start of the code version of Fg Nova UI Kit.
+This is the start of the code version of Nova UI Kit.
 We use [shadcn/ui](https://ui.shadcn.com/) as a component reference.
 Components are built using [Radix UI](https://www.radix-ui.com/) and [Tailwind CSS](https://tailwindcss.com/).
 We use [Storybook](https://storybook.js.org/) as a visual and interactive documentation of the code version of the UI Kit.

 ## System requirements